 Figure 10: Example of the connection attributes of a RW_NETFLOW object (RW size of 500)

-This self-contained organization of the pre-requisite data for the feature engineering, enables easy generation of the engineered features for the target netflow.
-The first step of generating the engineered features is by determining which of the values in the attribute list fall within the RW.
+This self-contained organization of the pre-requisite data for the feature engineering enables easy generation of the engineered features for the target netflow.
+The first step of generating the engineered features is determining which of the values in the attribute list fall within the RW.
 This is determined by the TTL list.

 For connection based RW, the number of connections is determined by taking the TTL value of the target netflow and comparing it to the values contained in the TTL list.
-If the difference exceeds the proscribed RW size, then the associated network metrics for that index position (i.e. the netflow) is not considered to be in the RW.
-In order to ensure that the RW_NETFLOW object is not trailing huge attribute list, if a netflow is fount to be outside the RW (the TTL value difference exceeds the RW size) all values associated with the netflow are removed (popped) from their respective list.
-Therefore, the attribute list act as queue where the lowest index (0) indicates the oldest netflow, and the highest index indicated the newest netflow for a give SDIPT.
+If the difference exceeds the proscribed RW size, then the associated network metrics for that index position (i.e. the netflow) are not considered to be in the RW.
+In order to ensure that the RW_NETFLOW object is not trailing huge attribute list, if a netflow is found to be outside the RW (the TTL value difference exceeds the RW size), all values associated with the netflow are removed (popped) from their respective list.
+Therefore, the attribute list act as queue where the lowest index (0) indicates the oldest netflow, and the highest index indicated the newest netflow for a given SDIPT.
 This limits the maximum number of attributes in any one list to be equal to the size of the connection based RW.

-For time based RW, the concept is effectively the same, however instead of using TTL values, the determination of if a netflow is in the RW is made through the timestamps.
+For time based RW, the concept is effectively the same.
+However, instead of using TTL values, the determination whethera netflow is in the RW occurs through the timestamps.
 By calculating the time delta between the target netflow’s timestamp and the oldest timestamp in the timestamp_list, if the difference exceeds the time based RW size then the value is not considered to be in the RW and all associated network metrics are popped from the respective list.
-Although the lists are acting as a queue, there is no maximum limit to the number of values in the list since the number of encountered netflow with a given SDIPT in any given timeframe varies.
+Although the lists are acting as a queue, there is no maximum limit to the numbers of values in the list since the number of encountered netflows with a given SDIPT in any given timeframe varies.

-To improve efficiency, the end of the list is the initial check as if that check fails all other values in the TTL list also are outside of the RW (the last item is the newest).
+To improve efficiency, the end of the list is the initial check and if that check fails, all other values in the TTL list are also outside of the RW (the last item is the newest).
 Otherwise an interval-based checking method is used to find the first value in the TTL list that is within the RW.

 Lastly once the self-contained netflow values have been validated to be in the RW, the engineered features are easily calculable by applying the min, max, sum and mean functions to the list of values.
 For the time delta features, the additional step of converting timestamps into time deltas is required prior to calculating the min, max and mean values.
 An example of the calculated engineered features for forward connections is shown bellow in Figure 11.